-Mohammed “Musa” Mahmodi (Spring 2021) is a human rights lawyer and defender based in Kabul, Afghanistan.
+Mohammed “Musa” Mahmodi (present) is a human rights lawyer and defender based in Kabul, Afghanistan.
 He served as Executive Director of the Afghanistan Independent Human Rights Commission for ten years, providing strategic direction for programs and activities to monitor, protect, and promote human rights in a conflict-affected country.
 As part of his work, he focused on transitional justice, women rights, children rights, human rights education, and -investigations of human rights violations and abuses by all parties to the conflict.
 Mahmodi also advocated for reviews of laws and policies of Afghanistan to comply with the international human rights instruments.
 He previously worked with the National Democratic Institute for International Affairs, whereby he led and ran programs strengthening democracy and political parties in Afghanistan.
 Mahmodi holds a law degree from Kabul University and in 2007 was awarded a Fulbright scholarship to study at the Maxwell School of Syracuse University for his Master’s degree.
 Mahmodi is using his time at Yale to research transitional justice mechanisms with an eye towards a post-conflict Afghanistan.

-Alfred Brownell (2020-21) is an internationally recognized environmental rights activist and lawyer from Liberia.
+Alfred Brownell (present) is an internationally recognized environmental rights activist and lawyer from Liberia.
 Brownell has advocated for more than two decades to protect the environment and human rights in West Africa and to empower Liberians and West Africans victimized by resource exploitation.
 He co-founded and headed the public interest law nongovernmental environmental rights organization Green Advocates International.
 Trained as a lawyer but with the spirit of an organizer, Brownell has co-founded numerous initiatives in the region, including the Public Interest Lawyers Initiative for West Africa and the Mano River Union Civil Society Natural Resources Rights and Governance Platform – consisting of activists, communities, and indigenous peoples in eight of the fifteen West African countries affected by the operations of transnational corporations.
 With Green Advocates, Brownell pioneered a framework for environmental law within Liberia’s legal system.
 His efforts have led to significant successes, including the temporary protection of six million acres of forest from development by palm oil companies.
 Brownell’s advocacy has also led to backlash targeting him and his family; in 2016, following repeated death threats, Brownell was forced to flee Liberia and is living with his family in the United States in temporary exile.
 In 2019, Brownell won the prestigious Goldman Environmental Prize, considered the “green Nobel,” which honors the achievements and leadership of grassroots environmental activists.
 Brownell was Associate Research Professor and Distinguished Scholar in Residence at Northeastern University School of Law from 2017–2019.
 During his time at Yale, Brownell has continued his environmental litigation in West Africa and has also supported human rights and environmental defenders in the region.

 Nixon Boumba (October 2017 and February 2019) is a longtime and highly regarded human rights activist in Haiti.
 As a founding member of the Kolektif Jistis Min nan Ayiti (Haiti Mining Justice Collective), he has led efforts in mining-affected areas of Haiti to protect the rights of local people affected by the extractives industry.
 Boumba is also a leading figure in calling for just and equitable development in other industries, and he works on issues of gender and sexuality in the context of humanitarian aid.
 While he was at Yale, Boummba gave several talks, including a public talk on his work to build solidarity among groups protesting the development of the mining industry in Haiti.
 His motivations for working on mining-related issues and goals for supporting economic and cultural rights in Haiti are described in his fellowship spotlight.
 Boumba – who is already fluent in four languages – used his time at Yale to perfect his English and to decompress from the daily stress of being a human rights defender in Haiti.